RPG Investment Advisory LLC Sells 8,287 Shares of Chevron Co. (NYSE:CVX)

 In other news, EVP James William Johnson sold 30,500 shares of the business’s stock in a transaction on Wednesday, January 5th.
 The stock was sold at an average price of $123.21, for a total transaction of $3,757,905.00.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CEO Michael K. Wirth sold 90,000 shares of the business’s stock in a transaction on Monday, February 14th.
 The stock was sold at an average price of $136.81, for a total value of $12,312,900.00.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 639,115 shares of company stock valued at $85,758,897.
 Corporate insiders own 0.29% of the company’s stock.

-Several research analysts recently weighed in on CVX shares.
-Truist Financial raised their target price on Chevron from $150.00 to $160.00 in a research note on Thursday, March 3rd.
-Credit Suisse Group increased their price target on Chevron from $145.00 to $152.00 and gave the company an “outperform” rating in a research report on Friday, February 25th.
-Piper Sandler increased their price target on Chevron from $150.00 to $173.00 and gave the company an “overweight” rating in a research report on Wednesday, March 2nd.
-JPMorgan Chase & Co. lowered Chevron from a “neutral” rating to an “underweight” rating and set a $169.00 price target for the company. in a research report on Friday, March 11th.
-Finally, Zacks Investment Research lowered Chevron from a “strong-buy” rating to a “hold” rating and set a $176.00 price target for the company. in a research report on Tuesday.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating and seventeen have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $155.32.
+Several equities research analysts recently issued reports on CVX shares.
+BMO Capital Markets increased their price objective on Chevron from $140.00 to $170.00 in a research note on Wednesday, March 2nd.
+The Goldman Sachs Group raised their price target on Chevron from $154.00 to $176.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 15th.
+Zacks Investment Research downgraded Chevron from a “strong-buy” rating to a “hold” rating and set a $176.00 price target for the company. in a research note on Tuesday.
+Bank of America raised their price target on Chevron from $154.00 to $160.00 and gave the stock a “buy” rating in a research note on Tuesday, February 15th.
+Finally, DZ Bank raised Chevron from a “hold” rating to a “buy” rating and set a $167.00 price target for the company in a research note on Wednesday, March 2nd.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and seventeen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $155.32.

 Chevron Company Profile (Get Rating)